Not sure which rules apply, what level to classify staff, or whether the award applies to all your staff?

 For a general overview of timesheets in Tanda see Getting Started: Timesheets.

-Day workers and shiftworkers are entitled to different penalties under GRIA.
+Day workers and shiftworkers are entitled to different penalty rates under GRIA.

 Day Workers